kittyschulz/visual_census/README.md

 # Implementation

 This work can be reproduced by cloning this repository and following along below.
+We recommend running an instance on Google Cloud using the [Deep Learning VM](https://console.cloud.google.com/marketplace/details/click-to-deploy-images/deeplearning) with at least one GPU.

 ### Dependencies

 To reproduce this work, the following packages must be installed:

+### Helpful Tips

+ - If you are running on an instance, remember to call ``` $ nohup ``` so that these scripts will run in the background, and continue running even if you lose connection to your VM.

+- Monitor your GPU throughout this project by calling ``` watch nvidia-smi ```.
+As always, you can also keep track of your CPU and Memory utilization with ``` top ``` or ``` htop ```.

 ### Image Classifier